congty9a4/69chan-backend/README.md

 - [ ] Evaluate GraphQL as a complementary API interface.
 - [ ] Add i18n support for multi-language user experience.
 - [ ] Add anti-abuse/bot mitigation controls.

+## 🤝 Contributing

+We welcome contributions to this project.
+Please follow these steps to contribute:

+1. **Fork the repository.**
+2. **Create a new branch** (`git checkout -b feature/your-feature-name`).
+3. **Make your changes** and commit them (`git commit -m 'Add some feature'`).
+4. **Push to the branch** (`git push origin feature/your-feature-name`).
+5. **Open a pull request**.

+Please make sure to update tests as appropriate.

+## 🐛 Issues

+If you encounter any issues while using or setting up the project, please check the [Issues]() section to see if it has already been reported.
+If not, feel free to open a new issue detailing the problem.

+When reporting an issue, please include:

+- A clear and descriptive title.
+- A detailed description of the problem.
+- Steps to reproduce the issue.
+- Any relevant logs or screenshots.
+- The environment in which the issue occurs (OS, browser, Node.js version, etc.).

+## 📜 License

+Distributed under the MIT License.
+See [License](/LICENSE) for more information.